Oiled vs. Oil-less Air Compressors

 If you do decide to go shopping for an air compressor, one of the more important decisions you’ll need to make is whether to buy an oiled or oil-less compressor.

 Cylinders, Pistons, Friction, Heat

-To understand why air compressors require some form of lubrication, lets use your car as an analogy.
+To understand why air compressors require some form of lubrication, let's use your car as an analogy.

 The engine in your car produces power by burning a mixture of gasoline and air within enclosed cylinders.
 As the gas mixture burns in the cylinder, the resulting hot, expanding gases drive the piston in the cylinder downwards.
 The downward force of the piston is transmitted to the drive wheels of your car when you engage the transmission.

-An air compressor works in much the same way, but in reverse.
+An air compressor works in much the same way but in reverse.
 A motor (usually electrical) drives a piston within a cylinder.
 As the piston is driven upward in the cylinder, it compresses the air in the cylinder.
 That’s how an air compressor pressurizes air.

 But in both the air compressor and your car engine, the pistons that are reciprocating thousands of times per minute within close tolerance cylinders must be lubricated in some manner.
-Without lubrication, friction and heat would soon render both compressor and car engine into useless lumps of hot metal.
+Without lubrication, friction and heat would soon render both compressor and car engines into useless lumps of hot metal.
 Your car engine uses a lubricating oil system to minimize friction and carry heat away from the cylinder and piston.